PlaidWeb/publ-site/content/faq.md

 webmention endpoint to convert incoming webmentions into an [entry attachment](322#attach) or the like.

+As with ActivityPub, my long-term plans involve building native IndieWeb support as an additional module that's designed to interoperate with Publ, as opposed to making it native built-in functionality (most likely making it part of the ActivityPub actor, since there is so much common functionality between them).

 ### What about adding other functionality?

 Being built in Flask, it is generally a simple matter to add additional routes